nmmmnu/MessageQueue/README.md

 # MessageQueue

-Pure Python implementation of Disk Based Message Queue over memcached protocol or Redis protocol.
+Pure Python implementation of "Disk Based Message Queue" over Memcached protocol or Redis protocol.

 There are also queue services in RAM and NoSQL key/value in RAM database (get/set/del).